microsoft/CloudAdoptionFramework/ready/AzNamingTool/INSTALLATION.md

 14. Deploy the image from the Azure Container Registry to the Azure App Service: [Microsoft Docs reference](https://docs.microsoft.com/en-us/azure/app-service/deploy-ci-cd-custom-container?tabs=acr&pivots=container-linux)
 15. Access the site using your Azure App Service URL

+> **NOTE:**
+> It is recommended that you enable authentication on your App Service to prevent un-authorized access.
+[Authentication and authorization in Azure App Service and Azure Functions](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization)

 ***